openmc-dev/openmc/docs/source/methods/physics.rst

    National Laboratory (1979).

 ..
 [Williams] M. M. R. Williams, *The Slowing Down and Thermalization of Neutrons*, North-Holland Publishing Co., Amsterdam (1966).
+This book can be obtained for free from the OECD_.

 ..
 [Squires] G. L. Squires, *Introduction to the Theory of Thermal Neutron Scattering*, Cambridge University Press (1978).